jmonloop/GeekshubsFSD_Pr05_VideoStoreFrontend/README.md

 ### Update Profile and Password
 User can modify his data through his profile view.
-By submitting, the is updated in the database and in Redux.
+By submitting, the info is updated in the database and in Redux.

 ![ScreenShot](https://raw.githubusercontent.com/jmonloop/GeekshubsFSD_Pr05_VideoStoreFrontend/dev/src/assets/screenshots/updateprofile.jpg)